Ethan-Castro/hackprinceton-repo/DATABASE_SETUP.md

 # Database Setup Guide

-This guide will help you set up and initialize the PostgreSQL database for the AI Gateway application using Neon.
+This guide will help you set up and initialize the PostgreSQL database for the Augment application using Neon.

 ## Quick Start